Filippo Tortu

-Filippo Tortu (born 15 June 1998) is an Italian sprinter with a personal best in the 100 meters of 9.99, the first Italian in history to break the 10 seconds barrier.
-He won the gold medal in 100 metres at the 2017 European U20 Championships and the silver medal at the 2016 World U20 Championships.
-He ran the anchor leg in the 4×100m relay of the Italian team that won the gold medal at the 2020 Summer Olympics.
-He won the bronze medal in 200 metres at the 2022 European Championships.
+Filippo Tortu (born 15 June 1998) is an Italian sprinter.
+He was the first Italian to break the 10-second barrier and is the second fastest Italian in the 100 metres after Marcell Jacobs.
+He ran the anchor leg in the 4 × 100 m relay of the Italian team that won a gold medal at the 2020 Summer Olympics.
+His leg was the fifth fastest anchor of all time.

 He is coached by his father, Salvino Tortu, a former Sardinian sprinter who moved to Lombardy.

 Biography

-Born in Milan but with Sardinian origins (his father, Salvino Tortu, is a former runner too), he began to play sports at the age of eight years, dividing his time between track and field and basketball.
+Born in Milan to a Sardinian father, former runner Salvino, and a Lombard mother, Paola Confalonieri, he began to play sports at the age of eight years, dividing his time between track and field and basketball.

-In 2010 and 2011, he won the title of fastest runner in Milan while competing in the categories prima media and seconda media (first and second years of middle school).
-He then started to dedicate himself entirely to track and field, coached by his father.
+In 2010 and 2011, he won the title of fastest runner in Milan while competing in the categories of prima media and seconda media (first and second years of middle school).
+He then began to dedicate himself entirely to track and field, coached by his father.
 In 2013, he won the 80 meters in the Italian championships in Jesolo (category cadetto) with a time of 9.09.

-He finished third at the 2014 trials for the European Youth Olympic Games although he did not qualify.
-He did however qualify for the 200 meters, but in the preliminary race for the Youth Olympics he fell at the finish line; he broke both arms and as a result was not able to compete in the finals.
+He finished third at the 2014 trials for the European Youth Olympic Games, but did not qualify.
+He did, however, qualify for the 200 meters, but in a preliminary race for the Youth Olympics, he fell at the finish line; he broke both arms, and as a result, he was not able to compete in the finals.
 In 2015, he broke the Italian youth record in the 100 meters with a time of 10.33, as well as in the 200 meters with a time of 20.92.